-Deadline approaches in HTC, FOX contract negotiations
+Deadline approaches in HTC, AMC contract negotiations

 “HTC and the NCTC are committed to signing agreements for the programming our members want at fair monthly fees and to avoid a situation where corporate broadcasters temporarily remove popular programs,” said HTC Marketing Supervisor, Sandy Hendrick.
-“We negotiate in good faith, but when these large corporate media groups, like Fox Corporations, ask for increases that are ten times the rate of inflation without justification, it makes the process more difficult.”
+“We negotiate in good faith, but when these large corporate media groups, like AMC Networks, ask for increases that are ten times the rate of inflation without justification, it makes the process more difficult.”

 What is NCTC?